Last Updated on

-This is likely the most used term for these related concepts outside of psychology research, but there is still some confusion about what exactly self-confidence is.
+This is likely the most used term for these related concepts outside of psychological research, but there is still some confusion about what exactly self-confidence is.
 One of the most cited sources about self-confidence refers to it as simply believing in oneself (Bénabou & Tirole, 2002).
 Another popular article defines self-confidence as an individual’s expectations of performance and self-evaluations of abilities and prior performance (Lenney, 1977).

 Finally, Psychology Dictionary Online defines self-confidence as an individual’s trust in his or her own abilities, capacities, and judgments, or belief that he or she can successfully face day to day challenges and demands (Psychology Dictionary Online).

-Self-confidence, then, is similar to self-efficacy in that it tends to focus on the individual’s future performance; however, it seems to be based on prior performance, so in a sense, it also focuses on the past.
+Self-confidence, then, is similar to self-efficacy in that it tends to focus on the individual’s future performance; however, it seems to be based on prior performance, and so in a sense, it also focuses on the past.

-Many psychologists tend to refer to self-efficacy when considering an individual’s beliefs about their abilities concerning a specific task or set of tasks, while self-confidence is more often referred to as a broader and more stable trait concerning an individual’s perceptions of overall capability.
+Many psychologists tend to refer to self-efficacy when considering an individual’s beliefs about their abilities concerning a specific task or set of tasks, while self-confidence is more often referred to as a broader and more stable trait concerning an individual’s perceptions of overall capability.w222222222222q

 What is Self-Esteem?

 The most influential voices in self-esteem research were, arguably, Morris Rosenberg and Nathaniel Branden.
 In his 1965 book, Society and the Adolescent Self-Image, Rosenberg discussed his take on self-esteem and introduced his widely used accepted Self-Esteem Scale.

 A Free PDF of the Rosenberg’s Self-Esteem Scale is available here.